JoshuaDodds/daren-sns-gateway/README.md

 # Daren-SNS Bridge

 ### Disclaimer
 This project is about as bleeding edge alpha as you can get.
-As of the time of this writing (Jan 25th 2025) I am running it for about 8 hours in debug mode without any issues but I fully expect there will be some that will arise.
+Update: As of the time of this writing (Jan 31 2025), this has been running for several days without any issue.

 ## Overview
 The **Daren-SNS Bridge** is a Python-based application designed to mediate communication between a Daren master device